 Many times, people find themselves having the same holiday experience over and over again, whether that’s by visiting the same holiday destination, or whether it relates to going to a different country or region – but fundamentally, the holiday is pretty similar, in that there’s a swimming pool, breakfast buffet, decent standard of accommodation, rental car, and a nice blue ocean… yet, we often visit holiday destinations without connecting with the true culture of the place or squeezing the most from the experience, particularly on all inclusive holidays.

 In that sense, this article is going to take a look at some hidden gems within Europe; popular holiday destinations that offer something a little more special than the traditional tourist traps; for instance, whilst Benidorm is a firm family favourite with its rows of British Breakfast cafes and Irish pubs – yet, just a short drive away you have areas such as Denia and Javea that offer a much more authentic experience where you can connect with the true culture of the region you are in.

-The TV show “Benidorm” epitomises the nature of this “flop and drop” all inclusive resort where you can find many Brits abroad behaving badly.
-Indeed, Benidorm has a reputation in Spain akin to what Blackpool has in the UK – in the sense it’s known for its girly weekends and sports tours.
-Indeed, much the same as Blackpool, Benidorm is not known for its high class establishments andit is riddled with English breakfast vendors that are complimented with the Sun newspaper.
+The TV show “Benidorm” epitomises the nature of this “flop and drop” all-inclusive resort where you can find many Brits abroad behaving badly.
+Indeed, Benidorm has a reputation in Spain akin to what Blackpool has in the UK – in the sense, it’s known for its girly weekends and sports tours.
+Indeed, much the same as Blackpool, Benidorm is not known for its high-class establishments and it is riddled with English breakfast vendors that are complemented with the Sun newspaper.
 Although there are lots of different things to do in Benidorm, where you are there on an adults-only holiday or there with the family.,

 No, Benidorm is not quite a hidden gem – yet, just a few miles out of town, as you head inland you’ll find beautiful traditional villages, farmers selling honey and freshly picked oranges at the side of the road, and some of the most beautiful beaches in Spain.